Medal of Honor (video game series)

-Medal of Honor is a series of first-person shooter video games.
-The first game was developed by DreamWorks Interactive (later renamed Danger Close Games) and published by Electronic Arts for the PlayStation in 1999.
-Medal of Honor spawned a series of follow-up games including multiple expansions spanning various console platforms and personal computers.
+Medal of Honor is a series of first-person shooter video games created by American film director and producer Steven Spielberg.
+The first game, Medal of Honor, was developed by DreamWorks Interactive and published by Electronic Arts for the PlayStation in 1999.
+It spawned a series of follow-up games including multiple expansions spanning various console platforms and PCs.

-The first twelve installments take place during World War II.
-The main characters are usually elite members of Office of Strategic Services (OSS), while later games focus on modern warfare.
-The story of the first three games was created by film director and producer Steven Spielberg.
+The first twelve installments take place during World War II, as does the fifteenth.
+The main characters are usually elite members of Office of Strategic Services (OSS), while some of the later games focus on modern warfare.
+The concept, story, and executive production of the first three games was made by Spielberg, who later sold the franchise for Electronic Arts in February 2000.
 The music in the franchise was composed by Michael Giacchino, Christopher Lennertz and Ramin Djawadi.

 Development history

 The series began in 1999 with Medal of Honor.
 The game was developed by DreamWorks Interactive, when at the time the studio and series were jointly owned by DreamWorks SKG and Microsoft Games, with the game concept and story created by filmmaker Steven Spielberg.
 The game was released for the PlayStation on October 31, 1999.
 Spielberg's inspiration for the series emerged while directing and producing the World War II film Saving Private Ryan to create a game that can concurrently be an educational and entertaining experience.

 In 2000, Medal of Honor: Underground, the sequel, was released for the PlayStation and Game Boy Advance.
 Medal of Honor: Allied Assault, the third game, was developed by 2015, Inc. and released for the PC, Mac OS X and Linux in January 2002.
 Allied Assault has expansion packs titled Spearhead (2002) and Breakthrough (2003).
 Fourth entry Medal of Honor: Frontline was developed and released for the PlayStation 2 in May 2002 and the GameCube and Xbox in November 2002.
 It was later remastered in high-definition and released in 2010 with the PlayStation 3 version of Medal of Honor (2010), the first game in the rebooted series.
 Medal of Honor: Rising Sun, the fifth game, was released for PlayStation 2, Xbox and GameCube in 2003 (a planned sequel was cancelled due to the game's mixed reviews).
 The sixth game, Medal of Honor: Infiltrator, was released for the Game Boy Advance in 2003.
 Medal of Honor: Pacific Assault, the seventh entry, was released for the PC, Mac OS X and Linux in 2004.
 It was followed by Medal of Honor: European Assault, the eighth game, which was released for PlayStation 2, Xbox and GameCube in 2005.